bitweb-project/bitweb/doc/fuzzing.md

 MSan [requires](https://clang.llvm.org/docs/MemorySanitizer.html#handling-external-code)
 that all linked code be instrumented.
-The exact steps to achieve this may vary but involve compiling `clang` from source, using the built `clang` to compile an instrumentalized libc++, then using it to build [Bitcoin Core dependencies from source](../depends/README.md) and finally the Bitcoin Core fuzz binary itself.
+The exact steps to achieve this may vary but involve compiling `clang` from source, using the built `clang` to compile an instrumentalized libc++, then using it to build [Bitweb Core dependencies from source](../depends/README.md) and finally the Bitweb Core fuzz binary itself.
 One can use the MSan CI job as an example for how to perform these steps.